 What am I seeking?

 Why do you stay in prison when the door is wide open?
 From “The Community of Spirit.”
 The Essential Rumi.
 Translated by Coleman Barks with John Moyne.
 San Francisco: HarperSanFrancisco, © 1995.

 What spiritual disciplines will support me most at this point in my pilgrimage?
-(These may include reading of Scripture, fasting, confession, communal worship, meditation, prayer with another person, contemplation, etc.)
+(These may include the reading of Scripture, fasting, labyrinth walking, confession, communal worship, meditation, prayer with another person, contemplation, etc.)